-- A. If an auditor is denied access to all or part of the facility premises during a PCA, the monitoring firm must notify WRAP within 24 hours - B. The auditor must obtain a signed statement from the facility explaining why access was denied - C. WRAP will issue an Alternative-to-Decertification letter to the facility - D. If extenuating circumstances prevented the facility from granting full access to their premises, WRAP will consider those circumstances and determine if the PCA could be re-scheduled
+- A. If an auditor is denied access to all or part of the facility premises during a PCA, the monitoring firm must notify WRAP by email within 24 hours.
+The auditor is not required to submit a PCA report when access is denied - a.
+The auditor must obtain and send to WRAP a signed statement from the facility explaining why access was denied - B. WRAP will issue an Alternative-to-Decertification letter to the facility - C. If extenuating circumstances prevented the facility from granting full access to their premises, WRAP will consider those circumstances and determine if the PCA could be re-scheduled